apache/phoenix-tephra/README.rst

   changes, its transaction ID is added to a list of excluded transactions.
 Data from invalidated transactions will be dropped by the ``TransactionProcessor`` coprocessor on HBase region flush and compaction operations.
-Currently, however, transaction IDs can only be manually removed from the list of excluded transaction IDs, using the ``co.cask.tephra.TransactionAdmin`` tool.
+Currently, however, transaction IDs can only be manually removed from the list of excluded transaction IDs, using the ``org.apache.tephra.TransactionAdmin`` tool.

 How to Contribute